Best Documentation Tools in 2024

 GitBook is an all-in-one platform that can work as your internal documentation tool, a knowledge base solution for your customers, and your personal note-taking app.
 It's a great option if you are looking to consolidate all your documentation — both internal and external — in one place.

-This documentation software lacks certain collaboration features that other options on this list offer, such as real-time collaborative editing, but it makes up for it in other areas.
+This modern software documentation tool lacks certain collaboration features that other options on this list offer, such as real-time collaborative editing, but it makes up for it in other areas.
 GitBook stands out thanks to its seamless integration with GitHub, visual customization options, advanced version management, and more.

 Looking for more tools similar to GitBook?
 Check out this list of GitBook alternatives.